 rootCA.cer is used to sign the HTTP SSL X.509 certificate, default.crt.
-You can download this root CA and import it to your client devices to trust the HTTPs connection between clients and the AIG.
+You can download this root CA and import it to your client devices to enable trust for the HTTPS connection between clients and the AIG.
 To import to Google Chrome, you can refer to the below link: